Intuitive-Brilliance/Fraudulent-Automobile-Insurance-Claim-Detection/README.md

 <h3 align="center">Fraudulent Automobile Insurance Claim Detection</h3>

   <p align="center">
-     Complete end-to-end application comprising of Validation, Preprocessing, Training, and Prediction pipelines to extract the data, preprocess it, and train a model to determine if the customer will default on their credit card payment for the next month.
+     Complete end-to-end application comprising of Validation, Preprocessing, Training, and Prediction pipelines to extract the data, preprocess it, and train a model to determine if the made insurance claim is fraudulant.
     <br />
 <!--<a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />